Settings

 I like paper books, too.
 I have many thousands of them.

-• voxic11 a year ago
+• voxic11 2 years ago

 How do you even buy music these days?

-• dailykoder a year ago
+• dailykoder 2 years ago

 There are times when songs from streaming platforms go away or I get somehow reminded of one very old song from some unknown band that's still somewhere on my hard disk, that I think about going back.
 I love to have all my songs in one single playlist and then just have them on random.
 I remember having that from my saved files and then some of those very rare songs come up every now and then.
 It feels somewhat magical.
 There are a handful of songs that barely any people know, but they trigger some very nice memories.